Ojakoo/wsd-project1/README.md

 Remember to include the address of the online location where your project is running as it is a key part of the submission.

+## DB

+In ./flyway/sql command to init db